bpot/simple_beat/README.md

     end

     # #beat_attributes allows you to define other key value pairs to store on
     # each beat.
-By default it just sends the 'hostname' and 'timestamp'.
+By default it just sends the 'hostname', 'pid' and 'timestamp'.
     sb.addition_attributes do
       { 'revision' => "abc", 'load' => Load.get }
     end